radiql/types-ui/README.md

 # types-ui
-A collection of data types commonly found in UI subsystems
+A collection of data types commonly found in UI stories